Hashnode/support/docs/markdown-guidelines.md

 Hashnode supports generic code highlighting.
 This will be applied to the code blocks after you publish the content.

-You can select which highlighting to use manually by appending the code language after the beginning Tripple Grave accent keys like so **```javascript**.
+You can select which highlighting to use manually by appending the code language after the beginning Triple Grave accent keys like so **```javascript**.

 ## Text Formatting